vincentchachere/Active-Directory-and-Azure-Setup/README.md

 <br>
 <br>

-### Step 4: Create an Admin and Normal User Account in Active Directory v1.15.8
+### 6. ) Create an Admin and Normal User Account in Active Directory v1.15.8

 - On DC-1, open: `Server Manager`